Temple Shalom By-Laws

 3.5 Student membership shall consist of any eligible person 18 years of age or over who is a full-time student in a recognized institution.

-3.6 Honourary Membership shall consist of any eligible person who has been a Family Member or Individual Member in good standing for ten years and who is elected by a unanimous vote of all Members present at a general meeting.
+3.6 Honorary Membership shall consist of any eligible person who has been a Family Member or Individual Member in good standing for ten years and who is elected by a unanimous vote of all Members present at a general meeting.

 3.7 Membership in the Temple is not transferable.